ayrshare/social-media-api/README.md

-# Automated Social Media Posting APIs
+# Social Media Posting APIs

 <img src="https://www.ayrshare.com/wp-content/uploads/2020/08/ayr-logo-2156-reduced.png" width="400">

-Social Post API is a client for [Ayrshare's](https://www.ayrshare.com) APIs.
-Ayrshare is a powerful set of APIs that enable you to automate server-side social media posts to *Twitter*, *Instagram*, *Facebook*, *LinkedIn*, *YouTube*, *Reddit*, and *Telegram* for your company or on behalf of your users.
+Social Post API is a wrapper SDK for [Ayrshare's APIs](https://www.ayrshare.com).

+Ayrshare is a powerful set of APIs that enable you to send social media posts to *Twitter*, *Instagram*, *Facebook*, *LinkedIn*, *YouTube*, *Google My Business*, *Reddit*, and *Telegram* on behalf of your users.

 The Ayrshare API handles all the setup and maintenance for the social media networks.
 One API to rule them all (yeah, went there).
-See the [full list of features](https://docs.ayrshare.com/rest-api/overview).
+See the full list of [full list of features](https://docs.ayrshare.com/rest-api/overview).

-If you have a platform or manage multiple clients [contact us](https://www.ayrshare.com/business-plan-for-all-your-clients/) about the business plan.
+Get started with a [free plan](https://www.ayrshare.com/pricing), or if you have a platform or manage multiple users check out the [Business Plan](https://www.ayrshare.com/business-plan-for-multiple-users/).

-Also, check out our [video](https://youtu.be/WQTQmjvqvMM) of installing and using the package.
+For more information on setup, see our installation [video](https://youtu.be/WQTQmjvqvMM) or our [Quick Start Guide](https://docs.ayrshare.com/quick-start-guide).

 ## Installation